jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ---
-# What is Generative AI & Agentic AI? + their differences and their impact
+# What are Generative AI and Agentic AI?
+Their differences and impact
 ---

 ## Introduction
-The terms 'Generative AI' and 'Agentic AI' have both recently become very pertinent within the field of technology and particularly has a significant impact in many other sectors, changing some ways in which tasks used to be carried out.
+The terms 'Generative AI' and 'Agentic AI' have both recently become very pertinent within the field of technology and particularly have a significant impact in many other sectors, changing some ways in which tasks used to be carried out.
-Despite their prescence, many people are still unaware of the core differences between Generative AI and Agentic AI.
-In this post, I will outline what they both mean individually, then breakdown how they differ from each other and the impact of both using a PESTLE analysis.
+Despite their presence, many people are still unaware of the core differences between Generative AI and Agentic AI.
+In this post, I will outline what they both mean individually, then break down how they differ from each other and the impact of both using a PESTLE analysis.